Yes, There Is Such Thing as a Free Web Scraper!Monday, May 18, 2020

-Although with all these powerful functions, Import.io has cancelled its free version and every user can just get a 7-day free trial.
-It currently has four paid versions with different limit to extractors, queries and functions: Essential ($299/month), Professional ($1,999/year), Enterprise ($4,999/year), and Premium ($9,999/year).
+Although with all these powerful functions, Import.io has canceled its free version and every user can just get a 7-day free trial.
+It currently has four paid versions with a different limit to extractors, queries, and functions: Essential ($299/month), Professional ($1,999/year), Enterprise ($4,999/year), and Premium ($9,999/year).

-Parsehub, a cloud-based desktop app for data mining, is another easy-to-use scraper with a graphic app interface.
+Parsehub, a cloud-based desktop app for data mining, is another easy-to-use scraper with a graphics app interface.

 It automatically identifies lists and helps you build agents that collect precise data across many pages.
 Not only to scrape web pages, Mozenda even allows you to extract data from documents such as Excel, Word, PDF, etc. the same way you extract data from web pages.
 It supports publishing results in CSV, TSV, XML or JSON format to an existing database or directly to popular BI tools such as Amazon Web Services or Microsoft Azure® for rapid analytics and visualization.

 Designed with performance and scalability as the top priority, Content Grabber has a range of different browsers to achieve maximum performance in every scenario - from a fully dynamic web browser to the ultra-fast HTML5 parser only browser.
-It tackles reliability issue head on and adds strong support for debugging, error handling and logging.
+It tackles the reliability issue head-on and adds strong support for debugging, error handling and logging.

 All these web scrapers can basically satisfy various extraction needs and software like Octoparse, even has blogs to share news and cases of data extraction, but it is important to consider the functions, limitations and of course, price of different software according to your individual requirements when choosing one to stick to.
-It is lucky that all products offer free trial before you buy it.
+It is lucky that all products offer a free trial before you buy it.

 Hope web scraping is no longer a problem for you with these scrapers!